citizens-guide-open-data/presentations/README.md

 ### Structure

-* `bibliography/ ` contains a working bibliography including open data projects, government open data and existing guides
+* `bibliography/ ` contains a working bibliography (`.bib`) including open data projects, government open data sites, as well as existing guides,

 * `20160318_ischool-conference-workshop/ ` contains materials for a 45-min code-along workshop introducing open data alongside the __Citizens Guide to Municipal Open Data__

+* `20160510_geothink-si-presentation/ ` contains materials for a 15-min presentation on the __Citizens Guide to Municipal Open Data__ for the geothink summer institute.
+You can [download a pdf ](https://github.com/dcwalk/citizens-guide-open-data/blob/master/20160510_geothink-si-presentation/si-presentation-cgod.pdf) of the presentation

 ### License